-1The fair value of the financial instruments presented in this item includes corporate debt, bonds, equities, interests in unconsolidated subsidiaries, derivative financial instruments and securities sold short.
+1 The fair value of financial instruments presented in this item includes corporate debt, bonds, equities, interests in unconsolidated subsidiaries, derivative financial instruments and securities sold short.

-2When fair value is determined based on recent transaction information, this value is the most representative indication of fair value.
+2 When fair value is determined based on recent transaction information, this value is the most representative indication of fair value.
 Consequently, la Caisse did not conduct a sensitivity analysis.

-3When fair value is determined using broker quotes or net asset value, this value is the only reasonable indication of fair value.
+3 When fair value is determined using broker quotes or net asset value, this value is the only reasonable indication of fair value.
 Consequently, la Caisse is unable to conduct a sensitivity analysis.

-f) Sensitivity Analysis of Fair Value
+f) Sensitivity analysis of fair value

-The following analysis shows the sensitivity of fair value measurements to reasonably possible alternative assumptions for the significant unobservable inputs presented in the preceding tables of Note 7e.
+The following analysis shows the sensitivity of fair value measurements to reasonably possible alternative assumptions for the significant unobservable inputs shown in the preceding tables of Note 6e.
 La Caisse identified reasonably possible alternative assumptions using its judgment and knowledge of the markets.
 The following table shows the increases and decreases in fair value that would result from these alternative assumptions for the main financial instruments classified in Level 3 of the fair value hierarchy that are subject to a sensitivity analysis:

-De cember 31, 2018 December 31, 2017
+De cember 31, 2019 December 31, 2018

 Increase Decrease Increase Decrease

-Sensitivity of fair value 4,691 (4,348) 4,153 (3,871)
+Sensitivity of fair value 6,263 (5,609) 4,691 (4,348)

-As at December 31, 2018, the fair value sensitivity analysis above shows an increase in fair value of \$2,800 million (\$2,445 million as at December 31, 2017) and a decrease in fair value of \$2,551 million (\$2,236 million as at December 31, 2017) attributable to investments in real estate holdings.
+As at December 31, 2019, the fair value sensitivity analysis above shows an increase in fair value of \$2,754 million (\$2,800 million as at December 31, 2018) and a decrease in fair value of \$2,392 million (\$2,551 million as at December 31, 2018) attributable to investments in real estate holdings.